-Robert G. Ottenhoff, a veteran in philanthropy, nonprofit leadership, and entrepreneurship, serves as inaugural president and CEO of the Center for Disaster Philanthropy.
+Robert G. Ottenhoff, a veteran in philanthropy, nonprofit leadership, and entrepreneurship, is president and CEO of the Center for Disaster Philanthropy (CDP).
 Prior to joining CDP, Bob spent a decade as president and CEO of GuideStar, an industry leader in the use of providing high-quality data to help donors make better decisions and improve nonprofit practice.
 While there, Bob developed a sustainable business model which supports free and fee-based services to more than 10 million users.
-He also led efforts to build partnerships with more than 150 leading U.S. and community foundations, in addition to overseeing the development of www.guidestar.org into a nationally respected, comprehensive source of reports and services on more than 1.5 million nonprofits.
+He also led efforts to build partnerships with more than 150 leading U.S. and community foundations, and oversaw the development of www.guidestar.org into a nationally respected, comprehensive source of reports and services on more than 1.5 million nonprofits.

 Bob is known for his entrepreneurial spirit, strong technology focus, and quest to make an impact on the world.
-In addition to his role at CDP, he serves on the board of Inspirit Foundation (formerly Vision TV); Grameen Foundation USA; Link TV; and Write on Sports.
+In addition to his role at CDP, he serves on the board of Inspirit Foundation (formerly Vision TV); ; Link TV; and Write on Sports.
 He also serves on the advisory committee of the Netherlands-America Foundation.
-He previously served on the board of the AAFRC Trust for Philanthropy and the e-Philanthropy Foundation.
+He previously served on the board of the Grameen Foundation, USAAAFRC Trust for Philanthropy and the e-Philanthropy Foundation.
 Bob holds a bachelor’s degree from Calvin College and a master’s degree in planning from Rutgers University.
-He frequently writes and comments on nonprofit and philanthropic issues, and has been quoted in a variety of media, including television, radio and print publications such as the New York Times, Chronicle of Philanthropy, Wall Street Journal, and Forbes.
+He frequently writes and comments on nonprofit and philanthropic issues, and has been quoted in a variety of media, including television, radio and print publications such as NPR, the New York Times, The Chronicle of Philanthropy, Wall Street Journal, and Forbes.

 For 17 years, Regine A. Webster has honed her leadership skills with nonprofits ranging from the local to international level.
 But disaster philanthropy, humanitarian aid, and global health equity have been constants in her work.
 She serves as vice president of the Center for Disaster Philanthropy following a term as senior associate with Arabella Advisors, supporting the firm’s response to Cyclone Nargis in Myanmar as well as the recent earthquakes in Chile and Haiti.

-Regine also was a consultant to the Conrad N. Hilton Foundation in Century City, Calif.; her duties included co-leading the development of the Foundation’s response to Hurricane Katrina in August 2005 and the Pakistan earthquake in October of the same year.
-She also co-wrote and revised the Hilton Foundation’s disaster response strategy on two occasions.
+Regine also was a consultant to the Conrad N. Hilton Foundation in Century City, Calif.; her duties included co-leading the development of the Foundation’s response to Hurricane Katrina in August 2005 and the Pakistan earthquake the same year.
+She co-wrote and revised the Hilton Foundation’s disaster response strategy.
 Regine has worked with numerous non-profit organizations, including those that develop public policy and health care services for a variety of populations.
-Regine holds a bachelor’s degree in English from Boston College and a master’s in Foreign Policy from Georgetown University.
+Regine holds a bachelor’s degree in English from Boston College and a master’s degree in Foreign Policy from Georgetown University.